Schizophrenia

 EtiologyDescription

-Dopamine theoryThere is increased amount of or activity of dopamine.
-The nigrostriatal pathway affects the limbic system (hippocampus, amygdala, thalamus and parts of the cortex) and Ventral striatum (nucleus accumbens).
+Dopamine theoryThere is an increased amount of or activity of dopamine.
+The nigrostriatal pathway affects the limbic system (hippocampus, amygdala, thalamus and parts of the cortex) and the ventral striatum (nucleus accumbens).
 Blocking dopamine activity forms the basis for treatment.
-Dysfunction of glutamate, 5-HT, and GABA have alse been hypothesized.
+Dysfunction of glutamate, serotonin, and GABA have alse been hypothesised.

 Histological changesSmaller and densely packed pyramidal cells (especially of the hippocampus and dorsolateral prefrontal cortex).
 This may be due to delayed neuronal migration.
 There are reduced synapses in the hippocampus and prefrontal cortex.
 There is no dysplasia or gliosis in the cortical regions.

-Neuroimaging findingsCortical atrophy (reduction of cortical volume especially around the basal ganglia), enlarged lateral ventricles, hypoactive frontal lobe (on PET), hyperactive basal ganglia (on PET).
-Which came first?
-Changes in the brain to cause schizophrenia OR schizophrenia to cause changes in the brain?
+Neuroimaging findingsCortical atrophy (reduction of cortical volume, especially around the basal ganglia), enlarged lateral ventricles, hypoactive frontal lobe (on PET), hyperactive basal ganglia (on PET)

 Genetics85% heritability (about similar to T1DM), 47% monozygotic concordance, 16% dizygotic concordance, 12% primary concordance (1st degree relative), 6% secondary concordance (2nd degree relative) and 1% lifetime risk (affects 1% of the population)

-EpigeneticsEpigenetic changes occuring in response to environmental factors in genetically vulnerable or resilient individuals can be transferred to the next generation.
-Some that may play a role in schizophrenia include methylaiton affecting GABA and BDNF genes, and acetylation of Histone proteins.
+EpigeneticsEpigenetic changes occurring in response to environmental factors in genetically vulnerable or resilient individuals can be transferred to the next generation.
+Some factors that may play a role in schizophrenia include methylation affecting GABA and BDNF genes, and acetylation of Histone proteins.

-Psychosocial factorsChildhood adversity (emotional abuse, physical abuse, sexual abuse, neglect, and death of one or both parents), migration (especially becoming a member of a lower SES in an affluent nation), being born in an urban area and any major stressful life events
+Psychosocial factorsChildhood adversity (emotional abuse, physical abuse, sexual abuse, neglect, and death of one or both parents), migration, being born in an urban area and any major stressful life events

-Schizophrenogenic motherProposed by Frieda Fromm-Reichman, a psychoanalysis.
-His theory was that a mother could ‘cause’ Schizophrenia in her offspring though her attitude towards the child e.g. being dominant and overprotective but also rejecting and insensitive.
-This is no longer valid
+Schizophrenogenic motherProposed by Frieda Fromm-Reichman, a psychoanalyst.
+His theory was that a mother could ‘cause’ Schizophrenia in her offspring through her attitude towards the child, e.g., being dominant and overprotective but also rejecting and insensitive.
+This is no longer valid.

 Double-bind hypothesisProposed by Gregory Bateson, a British Anthropologist.
-A child being given mutually contradictory messages that puts him/her in a bind, resulting in schizophrenia.
+A child being given mutually contradictory messages that put him or her in a bind, resulting in schizophrenia.
 This is no longer valid.

 Phases of schizophrenia